machinedeck/Custom-Keypad-KiCAD/README.md

 - For the actual PCB design **(PCB Editor)**
   - Define the board, connections, etc.

-For more details, go to this link: [https://www.youtube.com/watch?v=3FGNw28xBr0](https://www.youtube.com/watch?v=3FGNw28xBr0)
+I used this link to learn about the process: [https://www.youtube.com/watch?v=3FGNw28xBr0](https://www.youtube.com/watch?v=3FGNw28xBr0)

 ## Things to learn more:
 PCB connections